University Pilot Brief

 Designed to start small and scale with evidence

 OVR IT is built for a pilot-first engagement model.
 Start with a defined student cohort.
 Expand based on pilot learning, not assumption.
+Every pilot ships evaluation-ready: a comparison cohort is defined up front, reporting is disaggregated by course section and cohort, and we never claim causal lift without a comparison cohort.

 Governance & trust